-Under Texas House Bill 4545, it’s required that schools have an instructional plan to meet the needs of each student.
+Under Texas House Bill 4545, now updated by HB 1416, it’s required that students meeting certain criteria are given supplemental accelerated instruction, during the school day.
 This includes not only academically, but emphasizes their social-emotional needs as well.

 For schools, this will mean that time needs to be spent with each student, or perhaps a small group, for enrichment, SEL, interventions, extra help and other in-school supports, without sacrificing needed grade-level instruction.

-The HB 4545 bill means that many Texas schools will have to dedicate extra time towards identifying and meeting individual student needs.
-With an already stressful start to the school year, and packed school day, how will teachers make time to meet with students to give them the academic and social-emotional support they need?
+The HB 1416 bill means that many Texas schools have dedicated time towards identifying and meeting individual student needs.
+With an already stressful start to the school year, and packed school day, how can schools time to meet with students to give them the academic and social-emotional support they need?

-This will likely not be an easy task, especially when this assistance needs to be provided without taking students out of instructional or enrichment classes.
-Some schools may decide to create time for Accelerated Instruction before or after school.
+It’s not an easy task, especially when this assistance needs to be provided without taking students out of instructional or elective classes.
+Some schools may decide to create time for accelerated instruction before or after school.

 However, many schools and parents would like to reduce the logistics and added costs of before and after school academic demands.
 In addition, before or after school sessions aren’t necessarily the best option for students.